jimmyxle/CodenamesDesktopApp/README.md

 Taught by Gregory Butler

 **Getting Started**
-Please read carefully the guide below to install and run properly the game.
+Please read carefully the guide below to install and run the game properly.
 Those instruction will help you run the game on your local machine for development and testing purpose.

 ***Installation & Setup***